PGScatalog/pgsc_calc/docs/index.rst

   genomes
 - Normalising calculated PGS to account for genetic ancestry

+.. tip:: To enable these optional steps, see :ref:`ancestry`

 The workflow relies on open source scientific software, including:

 - `PLINK 2`_